elk-audio/elk-docs/documents/get_first_sound_from_devkit_board.md

-# Run ELK on Development Kit Hardware
+# Run Elk on Development Kit Hardware

 This guide expects that you have followed the previous Getting Started guide for your specific board to be ready to power up.